LSSTDESC/rail/docs/source/catalog_tags.rst

 default values in RAIL.
 To set this in `MyFavouriteInformer`, do `MyFavouriteEstimator.make_stage(band = [f"{band}_gaap1p0Mag" for band in "ugrizy"])`.
-Note that typically a stage may require changes in multiple input parameters (e.g. `err_bands` and `ref_bands` needs to be changed accordingly.
+Note that typically a stage may require changes in multiple input parameters (e.g. `err_bands` and `ref_bands` needs to be changed accordingly).
-Note also that if you want to run `MyFavouriteEstimator` next, you will need to repeat this for the `make_stage` for the estimator.
-This is why, in case you are running many stages, shared parameters below are preferred.
+Note also that if the user wants to run `MyFavouriteEstimator` next, they will need to repeat this for the `make_stage` for the estimator.
+This is why, in case the user is running many stages, using shared parameters below are preferred.

 =================
 Shared Parameters